 Ease of USe

-Well I got a ton of emails from them asking if I needed anything, and where super friendly, plus answered a few questions, so I can't complain!
+Well I got a ton of emails from them asking if I needed anything, and where super friendly.
+They answered a few questions, so I can't complain!

 14 Day Free Trial Allows You To Try Out Everythig, Then Prices Start From $49 per month

-Yes, you heard me right, this particular funnel builder is built, and runs on WordPress, and from my initial view, looks to run very similarly to Elemtentor or Thrive Architect, but with a few key differences, which I will cover soon.
+Yes, you heard me right, this particular funnel builder runs on WordPress.
+From my initial view, looks to run much like Elementor or Thrive Architect.
+But, it has got a few key differences, which I will cover below.